edison0xyz/LTK/README.md

 # Load Testing Kit
 LOIC is great, but I hate Windows.

-LTK will repeated stress test a website by flooding it with superfluous requests packet.
+LTK will repeatedly stress test a website by flooding it with numerous superfluous requests packet.This defers from LOIC - it is designed to deliver maximum throughput from a single-machine, rather than trying to go stealth

 ## Disclaimer
 This is a DoS tool.
 Do not run the script on any website that you do not own or have permission to do so.
 Performing a DoS attack on any website without permission might lead to prosecution.
 You have been warned.